riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

 5. Generated specs will already include tests for the additional validations and variants.

+The variants defined for images are `:gallery` (resized to 300x300) and `:thumb` (100x100).
+The last one is not used anywhere for the moment.

 Note: same as attachment fields, the generated controller will handle parameters a bit differently than usual.